-- Have the ability to read and to understand pace clock for lap times & intervals. - Handle an increased workload. - Have a good work ethic and positive attitude. - Swim 400m Freestyle in under 7 minutes with correct technique and bilateral breathing. - Swim 200m Individual Medley in under 3 minutes and 40 seconds with correct start, turns and finish. - Commit to compete in a minimum of eight competitions or meets per year (see Competitive Requirements below). - Commit to attend a minimum of 4 of the 5 available training sessions per week.
+- Read and understand the pace clock for lap times & intervals. - Handle an increased workload. - Have a good work ethic and positive attitude. - Swim 400m Freestyle in under 7 minutes with correct technique and bilateral breathing. - Swim 200m Individual Medley in under 3 minutes and 40 seconds with correct start, turns and finish. - Commit to compete in a minimum of eight competitions or meets per year (see Competitive Requirements below). - Commit to attending a minimum of 4 of the 5 available training sessions per week.